 Nestled adjacent to the Saigon River, some 80 kilometres from the South China Sea – Ho Chi Minh City is the main commercial and economic hub for Vietnam.

-With nine million people and over six million motorbikes bursting onto the city streets at all hours of the day and night, Ho Chi Minh City is a mesmerising chaos, filled with hole in the wall restaurants, lost in time cafés, and bespoke encounters for the discerning visitor.
-Saigon as the locals prefer to refer to it, pulsates with an intoxicating energy and excitement.
+With nine million people and over six million motorbikes bursting onto the city streets at all hours of the day and night, Ho Chi Minh City is mesmerising in its chaos, filled with hole-in-the-wall restaurants, lost in time cafés, and bespoke encounters for the discerning visitor.
+Saigon as the locals prefer to refer to it, pulsates with intoxicating energy and excitement.

 Rooftop bars and views